vfxpro99/mkvfx/Readme.md

 At the moment there are only recipes for OSX, but a small amount of patch will allow building on other platforms.
 Pull requests welcome of course.

-It would be nice if the script also know about configurations.
+It would be nice if the script also knows about configurations.
 At the moment, it pulls top of tree of a specific branch (by default master), but a little sugar in the recipes file for configurations could allow for doing a build that conforms to something specific such as vfxplatform.com's